How to help Prevent Dementia

 It can even forge a powerful influence on your outlook.

-A randomized study showed that web-based face-to-face conversation significantly increases cognitive function in as little as 6 weeks.
+A randomized study showed that web-based face-to-face conversation significantly increased cognitive function after just 6 weeks.
 The average age of participants was 80.5 years old.
-In contrast, the control group, who had audio-only telephone interactions, did not experience the improvement.
+In contrast, the control group, who had audio-only telephone interactions once per week, did not experience the improvement.
+This result suggests that video conversation could enhance cognitive functions and delay the onset of dementia.

 The research paper detailing the ground-breaking conclusions was published in 2015 and co-authored by leading scientists from the Oregon Health and Science University, the University of Michigan, the University of Miami and the Portland Veterans Affairs Medical Center.